What to do after bartending school

 The Necessary Next Steps to Job Hunting

 As a next step in your research, we like to encourage students to park themselves at the bar in any pub and learn more of what goes on by sipping a cocktail and observing.
-Even ordering a coffee, and watching what happens behind the bar is great because now you can see what bartenders do well, and what mistakes they make.
+Order a coffee and observe what happens behind the bar.
+Make note of what brands of spirits are used in the well, plus what do they have for premium options.
+You can also see what the bartenders there do well, and what mistakes they make.
 There are a lot of bad bartenders out there.
 Lots of good ones too, just with bad habits.
 Now you should recognize what some of those habits are.

 - Study the cocktail menu, and make sure you know those drinks